What are the best exercises you can use in the gym?

 If you train a muscle a day, these are the first exercises you should do in your training.

-They are the ones that you should be more concerned about evolving, because by evolving in these exercises, you will also evolve in the mirror.
+They are the ones that you should worry more about evolving, because as you evolve in these exercises, you will also evolve in the mirror.
 And significantly.

-Now that you know what the best gym exercises are, and the best exercises for each muscle group, let's go to the third part.
+Now that you know what the best gym exercises are, and the best exercises for each muscle group, let's move on to the third part.

-Depending on the type of workout you use, you can use between one to two exercises per muscle, or many more.
+Depending on the type of training you use, you can use between one and two exercises per muscle, or many more.

 So, in addition to these, what other exercises can you include in your training?

-You already know which are the best, now you will get to know the second best.
+You already know which are the best, now you will get to know the best seconds.

-These exercises are also extremely effective, and some of them are almost equivalent to those in the first list.
+These exercises are also extremely effective, and some of them, almost equivalent to those on the first list.

-They are useful for putting more volume into your workout, working a certain muscle zone more specifically, and above all, getting results.
+They are useful for adding more volume to your training, working more specifically on a certain area of the muscle, and above all, having results.